Hippocras: History

-The drink became extremely popular and was regarded as having various medicinal or even aphrodisiac properties.
+The drink became extremely popular, with a reputation as having various medicinal or even aphrodisiac properties.

 In the 16th century, food was classified along two axes: cold or hot, dry or wet.
-People at that time believed in pursuing “balance” between these, for instance by stewing dry ingredients like root vegetables and roasting wet foods like suckling pig.
+People at that time believed in pursuing “balance” between these, for instance by stewing dry ingredients (like root vegetables) and roasting wet foods (like suckling pig).
 Wine was considered to be cold and dry, and so to this warm ingredients like sugar, ginger and cinnamon were added, creating hypocras.

 Cookbooks and pharmacological manuals both provide recipes.
-This traditional recipe goes back to 1631: Take 10 lb. best Red wine or White wine, 1½ oz. cinnamon, 2 scruples cloves, 4 scruples of each cardamom and grains of paradise (Aframomum melegueta), 3 drams ginger.
+This traditional recipe goes back to 1631:

+Take 10 lb. best Red wine or White wine, 1½ oz. cinnamon, 2 scruples cloves, 4 scruples of each cardamom and grains of paradise (Aframomum melegueta), 3 drams ginger.
 Crush the spices coarsely and steep in the wine for 3 or 4 hours.
 Add 1½ lb. whitest sugar.
 Pass through the sleeve several times, and it is ready.